 A warm welcome to all of the members of our Aroma Tours Newsletter in over 30 countries around the world.

-After 25 wonderful years, as we continue to throttle back on the number of tours that we are hosting, Robbi and I feel truly blessed to be sharing our passion for the fabulous places and experiences that we love, with delightful people from around the world.
+After 25 wonderful years, as we contemplate throttling back on the number of tours that we will be offering, Robbi and I feel truly blessed to once again be sharing our passion for the fabulous places and experiences that we love, with delightful people from around the world.

 Without doubt, the main reason that we have grown and flourished over the years, is the on-going support we have received from our past Aroma Travellers and we are thrilled to see that they continue to make up almost 65% of our guests!